CiscoAI/kubeflow-examples/tf-mnist/README.md

 by [using a python client](#using-a-local-python-client) AND by [using a web browser](#using-a-web-application).
-In the below image, if the "Inferred Digit" correctly identifies the submitted image, the application is working as expected.
+In the below image, if the "Inferred Digit" correctly identifies the submitted image, as shown in the image below, the application is working as expected.
 ![Web App](pictures/webapp.png?raw=true "Web app for MNIST")